Renewable energy in Denmark: Renewable thermal

-Solar power
+Solar

 Solar power is 2,339 MW grid connected by mid-2022, a relatively recent arrival in Denmark.
 Significant generation first occurred in 2012 with 104 GWh of electricity generation.
 By 2014 this had risen to 597 GWh.
 The large increase in solar deployment in 2012 was aided by incentives including tax credits and net settlement for produced power.
 In response to a dramatic rise in solar installations during that year the incentives were revised downwards for 2013 and a smaller rise occurred during that year.
 Smaller solar installations predominate with 73% of PV cell capacity being less than 6 kW by the end of 2014, a sign that incentives have largely benefitted households.
 Installed capacity of Solar PV was predicted to rise to 1,140 MW by 2024 and provide an estimated 3% of electricity consumption in Denmark, but the rapid decrease in cost resulted in passing that number several years earlier.
 By 2022, several large solar parks were being built without subsidy.